Bachelor of ScienceEnvironmental Science and Sustainability

 The student in the Environmental Science and Sustainability program is exposed to and utilizes field methods (mapping, sampling, logging), analysis (biological, chemical, lab methods, and more), service-based learning techniques (through collaborative class projects and cooperation with local businesses/institutions), and professional communication approaches (via presentations, professional meetings, grant writing, and publication).

 Graduates of the Bachelor of Science in Environmental Science and Sustainability program are able to:

 - Create solutions that support global awareness and ethical policy decision;

 - Communicate research-based information to both non-scientists and professional audiences;

 - Evaluate scientific literature in terms of methods, data analysis and conclusions.

 Rachel Fogle, Ph.D.
-Associate Professor of Biological Sciences
+Associate Professor and Program Lead of Enviromental Sciences

 Full Time Faculty